IntelligenceModding/Advanced-Peripherals-Documentation/docs/index.md

 | Fully supported       | :x:  | :x:  | :x:  |  :white_check_mark:  |  :x:  |   :x:  |  :white_check_mark:   |  :o:  |
 | Will be supported     | :x:  | :x:  | :o:  |  :o:  |  :o:  |   :x:  |  :o:  |  :white_check_mark:   |

+#### Netlify

+[Netlify](https://www.netlify.com) is a cloud computing company that offers a development platform for web applications and dynamic websites.
+It provides a unified workflow that integrates build tools, web frameworks, APIs, and various web technologies.
+The platform is designed to support the development, deployment, and scaling of websites whose source files are stored in Git and then generated into static web content files

 #### Contribute

 If you want to contribute to this documentation or fix any spelling mistakes, feel free to do so on the documentation [<i class="si si-github" style="font-size:1rem;"></i> Github](https://github.com/Seniorendi/Advanced-Peripherals-Documentation), checkout the **Contribute** section in the README for more info.